 Stage 1: The Perfectionist Mental Block

 When you approach MTPE with a traditional artisan mindset, you get stuck in the weeds.
-Wrestling machine output into your own personal style creates a massive cognitive load, turning every sentence into a tiny moral crisis.
-The truth is, clients aren’t paying for invisible brilliance—they just need usable accuracy.
+Wrestling machine output into your own personal style creates a huge cognitive load.
+MTPE clients aren’t paying for invisible brilliance (and probably couldn’t tell the difference anyway).
+What they want is usable accuracy.
 If you spend your time obsessively polishing text that is already “good enough,” you are doing unpaid work and will quickly burn out.

 Stage 2: The Mindset Shift

-To survive and thrive, you have to drop the heavy backpack of perfectionism and gain some altitude.
-This requires changing the core question you ask yourself as you work.
+To survive and thrive, you have to drop the perfectionism.
 Instead of asking, “Can I make this as good as it can possibly be?” you must start asking, “Is this accurate and readable?”
-You are not lowering your standards; you are simply pointing them at the actual brief.
+You are not lowering your standards; you are simply pointing them at what the client actually wants.

 Stage 3: Pragmatic Editing